Sonchus Asper aka spiny sowthistle or milkthistle

 Reproduction:

-Sowthistles grow quickly in a wide range of conditions and their wind-borne seeds allow them to spread rapidly.
-Germination is favored by light, and seedling emergence is limited to the top 1 cm of soil.
+Sowthistles grow quickly in a wide range of conditions, and their wind-borne seeds allow them to spread rapidly.
+Germination is favoured by light, and seedling emergence is only in the top 1 cm of soil.
 The seed of Common Sowthistle is viable for up to 8 years.

-Germination is good at alternating day/night temperatures of 25/10 °C, and Annual Sowthistle requires high soil moisture levels for optimum germination.
+Germination is good at day/night temperatures of 25 and 10°C respectively, and Annual Sowthistle needs wet soils for optimum germination.

-• If you cut the Annual Sowthistle when it is flowering it is still able to produce viable seeds.
+• If you cut the Annual Sowthistle when it flowers it still produces viable seeds.

-• Once the perennial sowthistle establishes, it is difficult to control because its perennial root system has the ability to spread vegetatively via small root fragments, and it is also reproduces via seed.
+• Once Perennial Sowthistle establishes, it is difficult to control.
+This is because its perennial root system has the ability to spread vegetatively via small root fragments, and it is also reproduces via seed.

 For more information on weeds check out our weed ID Chart.